frextrite/100-Days-of-ML-Code/LOG.md

 **Today's Progress** : Thought of creating a CNN classifier for classifying cats and dogs.
 PC ran out of memory loading the images.

 **Thoughts** : Find an optimized way of loading images or get more RAM.

+## Day 9: July 15, 2018

+**Today's Progress** : Watched videos on how to load images into python and convert them into arrays.
+Also dived into tf.keras

+**Thoughts** : Use tf.keras for quicker model initialization.